uwdub/web-dub/_people/template.md

 #  position:
 #  - unit: Master of Science in Human Centered Design & Engineering
 #
-#
 ################################################################################
 role:
-  - template role
+- faculty

 position:
+- title: Professor
-  - unit: template unit
+- unit: Computer Science & Engineering

 ################################################################################
-# A person may have a website or twitter tag
+# A person may have a website.
+If not, this field should not be present.
 #
 # web:
 # - http://faculty.washington.edu/ajko/
-# twitter:
-# - andyjko
 ################################################################################
-web:

 ---